tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

     ]
 ```

-I'll spare you from putting more complicated expressions as examples here,
+This works for even more complicated programs, of course,
-because the parse trees are quite verbose.
+but I'll spare you the very large syntax trees

 As a final example, let's do some basic pattern matching with a custom type: